What Is Advanced Placement?

 Retaking the AP Exam?

-If you are asking yourself, “Can I retake an AP exam?” the good news is that you can retake an AP exam in the subsequent year if you are not satisfied with your current AP score!
-But remember to declare the score you wish to cancel/withhold, or both scores will be reported.
+The good news is you can retake an AP exam in the subsequent year if you are not satisfied with your current AP score!
+Remember to declare the score you wish to cancel/withhold, or both scores will be reported.

 What happens if you don't take the AP exam?

-If you have paid for an AP exam but did not take it, you will be charged a fee for the unused exam kit, and the balance amount will be refunded back to you.
-Usually, schools collect the AP exam fees from students and can get refunds from their schools once the exams have been administered.
+If you have paid for an AP exam but did not take it, you will be charged a fee for the unused exam kit, and the balance will be refunded.

 What happens if you can't take the AP exam on your scheduled date?

-In case of an unexpected issue or crisis that prevents you from taking the exam on your scheduled date, you can reach out to your AP coordinator who will advise whether a late testing date is available for you.
+If an unexpected issue or crisis prevents you from taking the exam on your scheduled date, you can contact your AP coordinator, who will advise if a late testing date is available.

 What happens if you fail an AP exam?